-That because having “asthma” can vary so significantly from one individual to another, most of the best life insurance companies that you’ve heard of are going to want to know a lot more about an individual’s “asthma” prior to making any kind of determination about their life insurance application.
+That because having “asthma” can vary significantly from one individual to another, many of the best life insurance companies you’ve heard of will want to know a lot more about an individual’s “asthma” before making any decision about their life insurance application.

 This is because…

-Many of these deaths could be avoided with proper care and treatment which is why most life insurance companies will still consider one eligible for a traditional term or whole life insurance policy provided that they see evidence that you are one of those asthma patients who is proactively managing their condition.
+Many of these deaths due to asthma complications could be avoided with proper care and treatment, which is why most life insurance companies will consider one eligible for a traditional term or whole life insurance policy.

 This is why…

-Prior to being approved for a traditional term or whole life insurance policy, you should expect to be asked a series of medical questions about your asthma so that the life insurance underwriter can gain a better understanding about what “causes” you to suffer from asthma and how “serious” your condition is.
+Before being approved for a traditional term or whole life insurance policy, you should expect to be asked a series of medical questions about your Asthma so that the life insurance underwriter can gain a better understanding about what “causes” you to suffer from Asthma and how “serious” your condition may be.